A Simple and Adaptive Dispersion Regression Model for Count Data: Introduction

-The motivation behind considering the DW distribution \citep{nakagawa1975discrete} stems from the vital role played by the continuous Weibull distribution in the survival analysis and failure time studies.
-The estimation and inference for parameters of a DW distribution have been investigated in a small number of studies. \cite{khan1989estimating} proposed the method of proportion whereas \cite{kulasekera1994approximate} suggested maximum likelihood estimators of the DW parameters based on type I censored samples.
-The count data application examples of DW include \cite{englehardt2011discrete} and \cite{englehardt2012methods}, who showed that the counts of living microbes (pathogen) in water are highly skewed and can be efficiently modelled using a DW distribution.
-Section \ref{sec:dw} provides a review and description of the DW distribution and its properties.
-Section \ref{sec:disp} illustrates the ability of a DW distribution to model data that are both over- and under-dispersed relative to Poisson.
+Section~\ref{sec:dw} provides a review and description of the DW distribution and its properties.
+Section~\ref{sec:disp} illustrates the ability of a DW distribution to model data that are both overdispersed and underdispersed relative to Poisson regression.
 The DW regression model is introduced in Section \ref{sec:dwreg} to investigate the relationship between a count response and a set of covariates.
-This model is applied to a number of real datasets in Section \ref{sec:realdata}, showing the ability of the model to capture over- and under-dispersion, as well as excessive zeros and skewness.
+Section \ref{sec:natuhan} {shows the ability of the DW regression model to handle cases of mixed levels of dispersion.} This model is applied to a number of real datasets in Section \ref{sec:realdata}.

-\section{Discrete Weibull distribution}
+\section{Discrete Weibull Distribution}